fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 5. On the **Users** page, refresh the page to confirm that your test user was created.

 6. Open your Windows laptop and follow the setup steps.
-When you see the screen below, select **Set up for work or school**.
+When you reach the **How would you like to set up?** screen, select **Set up for an organization**.
+If your workstations has Windows 11, select **Set up for work or school**.

 7. Sign in with your test user's credentials and finish the setup steps.